How to Start a Podcast and Measure Its Impact in 2021

 Want to build your own UTM?
 Head to Google’s UTM Builder Tool.

-On a different note, Brian really went into detail around Buffer’s efforts to track the success of The Science of Social Media.
-Take a read through our interview transcript of measuring podcast performance with Brian for a play-by-play of how he collects both qualitative and quantitative data to create an ongoing improvement plan that genuinely works.
+On a different note, Peters really went into detail about Buffer’s efforts to track the success of The Science of Social Media.
+Take a read through our interview transcript of measuring podcast performance with Peters for a play-by-play of how he collects both qualitative and quantitative data to create an ongoing improvement plan that genuinely works.
 His dedication to shortening the feedback loop is just superb!

 That’s a Wrap on How to Start a Podcast

-At this point, we should mention that if you’re interested in having a professional voice over recording for your show intro or outro, Voices.com can help.
-Sign up for a free account to connect with voice actors who can provide you with the perfect intro or outro to give each of your podcast episodes a polished feel!
+At this point, we should mention that if you’re interested in having a professional voice over recording for your show intro or outro, Voices can help.
+Sign up for an account to connect with voice actors who can provide you with the perfect intro or outro to give each of your podcast episodes a polished feel!